Supported tags and respective

 Note: For more information please take a look at the documentation of the db2-instance image in Docker Hub.
 It has more details about shared storage and ackowledgements to all the people that have helped to create these images.

 Advantages of these images

 The advantages to use this image instead of the other are:

-- The DB2 binary file is download semi-automatically.
-Just the wiki has to have the valid link.
+- The DB2 binary file is downloaded semi-automatically.
+The wiki has a valid link and this is the only thing that needs to be modified.
 The other images requiere to modify the image with a valid link or to have DB2 installer/binaries locally in the machine.

 - This image has a mechanism to create more instances with a simple script that uses a response file.
 The instance owner can have any name; it is not limited to

 db2inst1or something like